ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 That evening, I continued my fourth re watch of the Anime classic _Death Note_.
 I'm sorry if that's lame to you, or if you don't know what that is.

 (nts: check text and notes) At around 7:30 PM that evening, right when I was habitually "signing off" after work, my internet went down again, and I was streaming via Netflix at the time, to my present day dismay (I now prefer the disc format).
+The last time it went down, it was at the start of my workday.
+Now the opposite.

-I expressed annoyance to my laptop, saying this was lame, or something.
+I expressed annoyance to my laptop, saying this was lame, or something to that extent.
+I felt more hassled than harrassed at that moment, but the law is grey on such things I suppose.

 In 5 minutes or so, my internet connection came back on, though Spectrum took an hour to text me about it while telling me immediately when it went down.